950 W. HIGHLAND AVENUE

 HISTORIC SIGNIFICANCE

 In 1914, lot 1 of McQueen’s Addition to Elgin had become home to the Prairie style home at 950 W. Highland Avenue.
-It was first owned by Fred A. Hubbard who hired George W. Maher, an architect famous through the Chicago suburbs, to design the home.
+It was first owned by Fred A. Hubbard who hired George E. Morris, to design the home.

 Sometimes referred to as "The Dr. Lawrence and Mrs. Eldora Hughes Home," 950 W. Highland Avenue was once home to a local ophthalmologist, Lawrence J. Hughes.
 Hughes was featured in a number of books in the 1910s to 1920s, noting his ophthalmology studies.
 He was also a speaker at the 1913 annual meeting of the Kane County Medical Society.